ConstantineLignos/StateoftheUnion/README.md

 for researchers who want to understand how to perform simple text processing.

+The key scripts are:

+* `scrape.py`: Download the texts for SOTU

+* `count.py`: Process the texts into counts for individual words per speech

+* `process_counts.py`: Process the counts into a CSV file

+* `analyze_counts.R`: Analyze the counts

 A few notes on state of the union (SOTU) addresses:

 * The SOTU was first broadcast on evening TV in 1965